newbreedofgeek/react-formzilla/README.md

 react-json-editor takes a JavaScript object describing the shape of the data we want a user to provide - a *schema* - and automatically creates a form based on that schema.
 It also validates user inputs using the same schema.

-## Contributions are welcome

-I'm happy to accept PRs.
-You can pick up a TODO from https://github.com/ismaelga/react-json-editor/issues/1 if you want to help but don't know how.

 ## Minimal example: